Residents advised to safely dispose hazardous waste

 “There are so many things that qualify, everything from paint to fluorescent lightbulbs, all the way up to gasoline and oil and paint thinner, chemicals that can be quick-moving problems,” he said.

-The Cape Elizabeth and South Portland Public Works websites include sections on household hazardous waste, but there are other state resources as well, Grondin said.
+The Scarborough Public Works Department has a section on the town’s website about where and when residents can drop off hazardous waste, but there are other state resources as well, Grondin said.
 Ecomaine also provides a list of hazardous waste materials on its website.

 “I would say for anyone who has hazardous waste, I’d check with your transfer station,” Grondin said.
 “The EPA has a great list of local transfer stations.
 Those are often the most convenient places.
 They may have a collection one a month — they may have a collection day.
 In southern Maine, Riverside Recycling is generally that place.”